8 min read

 Timeline Expectations After Sending a Demand Letter

 The dispatching of a demand letter by your lawyer signals the start of a countdown.
-Time is now against you, and must try to solve the situation as soon as possible.
-The settlement timeframe is not fixed and can vary based on the specific circumstances of the claim.
+Time is now against you, and you must try to solve the situation as soon as possible.
+The settlement time frame is not fixed and can vary based on the specific circumstances of the claim.

 Typically, a personal injury case settles within 30 to 45 days following the sending of a demand letter.